-The Six Points Urban Village Master Plan contains both short and long term projects and actions.
-The plan is intended to be a flexible living document needing an update at least every five (5) years.
+The Historic Marine Urban Village Master Plan contains both short- and long-term projects and actions.
+The plan is intended to be a flexible living document needing update at least every five (5) years.
 Because the City of Fort Worth has identified multiple urban villages throughout the city, many of the recommendations for implementation can be applied to all urban villages.
 However, village specific application on policies, plan actions, and catalyst projects vary.